ehsanyousefzadehasl/LES/README.md

 # Learning English from Songs, Series, Documentaries
-In this repository, I gather the multimedia stuff that helped me a lot on learning real English, not those kind of material that are written just in books, and are for examinations.
+In this repository, I gather the multimedia stuff that helped me a lot on learning real English, not of those tedious kind of material that are written, and found just in test preparation books.

 ## Songs + Lyrics + Looked-up Words [Click Here!](Songs/Songs.md)
 ## Documentary Series + Looked-up Words